wardcomm/scripts/README.md

 # scripts
-This is repo for scripts so i can get to them quickly
+This is repo for scripts